 Following the consummation of our business combination transaction with Curetis N.V., in May 2020, our Board of Directors reviewed our non-employee director compensation plan and adopted certain revisions to the cash compensation provided to the Company's non-employee directors for their service on the Board and its committees.
-As revised, each non-employee director receives an annual cash retainer of \$25,000, or, with respect to the Chairman of the Board, \$75,000, each payable quarterly, plus additional annual cash compensation for the Board and committee chairs (\$15,000 for Audit Committee, \$12,000 for Compensation Committee and \$7,500 for Compliance Committee) and for committee members (\$7,000 for Audit Committee, \$6,000 for Compensation Committee and \$3,500 for Compliance Committee).
-In addition, each new non-employee director receives an initial equity grant and each non-employee director receives an annual equity grant.
-Under such program, each non-employee director receives an initial grant of 30,000 restricted stock units and an annual grant to non-employee directors of 15,000 restricted stock units.
+As revised, each non-employee director receives an annual cash retainer of \$25,000, or, with respect to the Chairman of the Board, \$75,000, plus additional annual cash compensation for the Board and committee chairs (\$15,000 for Audit Committee and \$12,000 for Compensation Committee) and for committee members (\$7,000 for Audit Committee and \$6,000 for Compensation Committee).
+In addition, each new non-employee director receives an initial equity grant and each non-employee director receives an initial grant of 30,000 restricted stock units and an annual grant to non-employee directors of 15,000 restricted stock units.
 All such awards are made under the 2015 Plan.
 The annual equity award may be pro-rated in the first year of service depending on when the non-employee director joins the Board or may be deferred until the following year.